Extra health support for Teachers Health members

-Teachers Healthcare Services is a subsidiary of Teachers Health.
-We help eligible Teachers Health members* access a range of support services.
-We strive to get you the help you need when and where you need it, and in a form that’s right for you.
+As part of Teachers Health, the Teachers Healthcare Services team is dedicated to helping eligible members* access a range of services to support their health and wellbeing.
+We’re here to get you the help you need when and where you need it, and in a form that’s right for you.

 We work with people who:

-To fully understand your needs, we take time to get to know you.
-Not just your medical condition and treatment plan, but what’s going on in your life; what challenges you may be facing and how you’re coping.
+To fully understand your needs, we take the time to get to know you.
+Not just your medical condition and treatment plan, but what’s going on in your life, what challenges you may be facing and how you’re coping.
 Then we figure out if we can help you.

 If we can – and you participate in a service or program we provide access to – we’ll cover the cost.
 This could be addressing your immediate situation, and/or helping you plan for a healthier future.

-If we can’t help you directly, we’ll let you know who might so you can explore your options.
+If we can’t help you directly, we’ll let you know who might be able to, so you can explore your options.

-Eligibility for support services varies, but at a minimum you need to have Teachers Health Hospital cover and have served any relevant waiting periods.
-The Teachers Healthcare Services team can talk to you about any other eligibility criteria attached to a given service.
+Eligibility for support services varies, but you’ll need to have Hospital cover and have served any waiting periods.
+The Teachers Healthcare Services team can talk to you about any other eligibility criteria for a given service.